Bandit Data-Driven Optimization: Algorithms and Regret Analysis

-In this section, we propose a flexible algorithm for bandit data-driven optimization, as well as a formal regret analysis of the algorithm under specific settings.
-Unless otherwise specified, we work with the following setting.
+We propose a flexible algorithm for bandit data-driven optimization and establish a formal regret analysis.

-The data points are drawn from $X \times C$ where $X \subseteq \mathbb R^m$ and $C \subseteq \mathbb R^d$.
+The data points are drawn from $X \times C \subseteq \mathbb R^m \times \mathbb R^d$.
 We assume all $x \in X$ has $l^2$-norm bounded by constant $K_X$, and the label space $C$ has $l^1$-diameter $K_C$.
 The action space $W$ could be either discrete or continuous, but is bounded inside the unit $l^2$-ball in $\mathbb R^d$.
-We specify the data distribution by an arbitrary marginal distribution $D_x$ on $X$ and a conditional distribution such that $c = f(x) + \epsilon$ where $\epsilon \sim \mathcal N(0, \sigma^2 I)$, for some function $f$.
-Thus, $\mathbb E_{c|x}[c] = f(x)$.
-Of course, $f$ is unknown to us and needs to be learned.
+We specify the data distribution by an arbitrary marginal distribution $D_x$ on $X$ and a conditional distribution such that $c = f(x) + \epsilon$ where $\epsilon \sim \mathcal N(0, \sigma^2 I)$, for some unknown function $f$.
 To begin with, we assume $f \in \mathcal F$ comes from the class of all linear functions with $f(x) = Fx$, and we use ordinary least squares regression as the learning algorithm.
 We will relax this assumption towards the end of Section~\ref{sec:unsmart}.
-The known cost $p(c, w) = c^\dagger w$ is the inner product of label $c$ and action $w$.\footnote{To avoid confusion, in this paper we use superscript $\dagger$ to denote matrix and vector transpose.} The unknown cost is $q(w) = \mu^\dagger w$, where $\mu$ is an unknown but fixed vector.
+The known cost $p(c, w) = c^\dagger w$ is the inner product of label $c$ and action $w$.\footnote{We use superscript $\dagger$ to denote matrix and vector transpose.} The unknown cost is $q(w) = \mu^\dagger w$, where $\mu$ is an unknown but fixed vector.
 Furthermore, for exposition purpose we will start by assuming that the intervention $w$ does not affect the data distribution.
-In Section~\ref{sec:cf}, we will remove this assumption and present the algorithm for the general case.
+In Section~\ref{sec:cf}, we will remove this assumption.